liuzhousi/FPGC4/Documentation/docs/asm.md

 *  Optional argument with same type as Arg1.
 Has 'no limit' on number of arguments ** Data is placed after each other to make blocks of 32 bits.
 If a block cannot be made, it will be padded by zeros
+*** Offset can be negative as well.
+This is useful for the C compiler
 ```

 Each Cx type argument (constant) can be written in decimal, binary (with 0b prefix) or hex (with 0x prefix).